MicroEJ/docs/VEEPortingGuide/uiBRS.rst

      - .. image:: images/ui_brs5.png

-.. note:: This illustration considers the clip changes before each drawing and fits the drawing's bounds
+.. note:: This illustration considers that the clip changes before each drawing and fits the drawing's bounds

 Read the Display
 ----------------

 Before the very first drawing after a flush, the content of the back buffer does not contain the past (the restoration has not been performed).
-By consequence, the first read action (``GraphicsContext.readPixel()``, ``Painter.drawDisplayRegion()``, etc.) cannot use the back buffer as source buffer.
+By consequence, the first read actions (``GraphicsContext.readPixel()``, ``Painter.drawDisplayRegion()``, etc.) cannot use the back buffer as source buffer.
-The algorithm has to call ``LLUI_DISPLAY_get_source_image()`` to retrieve a pointer to the frame buffer address.
+The algorithm has to call ``LLUI_DISPLAY_getSourceImage()`` to retrieve a pointer to the frame buffer address.

 Use (Swap Double Buffer)
 ------------------------

-Here the steps around the strategy that describes how to use it in :ref:`double<section_display_swap_double_parallel>` buffer mode (the two buffers have the same role alternatively: back buffer and frame buffer):
+Here are the steps around the strategy describing how to use it in :ref:`double<section_display_swap_double_parallel>` buffer mode (the two buffers have the same role alternatively, back buffer and frame buffer):

 1. Some drawings are performed in the back buffer.
 2. A ``Display.flush()`` is asked, the Graphics Engine calls ``LLUI_DISPLAY_IMPL_refresh()``.
 3. The strategy calls ``LLUI_DISPLAY_IMPL_flush()``.
-4. The display driver has to implement ``LLUI_DISPLAY_IMPL_flush()`` that consists to swap the drawing buffers (back and frame buffers).
+4. The display driver has to implement ``LLUI_DISPLAY_IMPL_flush()`` that consists in swapping the drawing buffers (back and frame buffers).
-5. As soon as the display *uses* the new frame buffer (the new back buffer is now freed), the BSP has to notify the Graphics Engine by calling ``LLUI_DISPLAY_setDrawingBuffer()``, giving the new back buffer address (== old frame buffer).
+5. As soon as the display *uses* the new frame buffer (the new back buffer is now freed), the BSP has to notify the Graphics Engine by calling ``LLUI_DISPLAY_setDrawingBuffer()``, giving the new back buffer address (== previous frame buffer).
 6. The Graphics Engine is now unlocked.
-7. Before the very first drawing, this strategy copies the regions to restore from the old back buffer to the new back buffer.
+7. Before the very first drawing, this strategy copies the regions to restore from the previous back buffer to the new back buffer.
 8. A new drawing can start in the new back buffer.

 Use (Swap Triple Buffer)
 ------------------------

-Here the steps around the strategy that describes how to use it in :ref:`triple<section_display_triple>` buffer mode.
+Here are the steps around the strategy describing how to use it in :ref:`triple<section_display_triple>` buffer mode.
 The three buffers have the same role alternatively: back buffers (A and B) and frame buffer (C).
 On startup, the LCD buffer is mapped on the buffer (C), the buffer (A) is the back buffer and the buffer (B) is not used yet: